-The Board is ultimately responsible for oversight of risk and the active risk management framework.
-The Board is responsible for reviewing and approving the Group's overall strategy, current and future risk appetite and active risk management strategic plan.
-The risk and compliance committees form part of the combined GARCC, which is detailed under Principle 4 above.
-The GARCC assists the Board in its role in identifying and managing the risks in the Company.
-The Company has a Risk Appetite Statement, an Active Risk Management Strategic Plan and a Risk Management Policy and Framework, which are regularly reviewed.
-Individual business units appoint risk officers and regularly report on their risks, action plans and mitigation strategies.
+The Board is ultimately responsible for oversight of risk and the risk management framework.
+The Board is responsible for reviewing and approving the Group's risk appetite and its risk management strategies.
+The GARCC assists the Board in its role of identifying and managing risk.

+The GARCC is advised by the Executive Risk Committee.
+The Company has a Risk Appetite Statement and a Risk Management Policy and Framework, which are regularly reviewed.
+Executives and business unit managers regularly report on their risks, action plans and mitigation strategies.